dexC166/dex-product-store/README.md

 This is my personal project, **Dex-Product-Store**, built from the ground up to deeply understand the **PERN** (PostgreSQL, Express, React, Node) stack and put modern full-stack skills into practice.

-The journey of creating this app was guided by the teachings, best practices, and source inspiration from [burakorkmez (codesistency on YouTube)](https://www.youtube.com/@codesistency), huge thanks for the lesson and inspiration! 🙌
+While I started this journey following the excellent teachings and guidance from [burakorkmez (codesistency on YouTube)](https://www.youtube.com/@codesistency), I quickly delved off the beaten path to make this app truly mine.
+Through extensive experimentation, customizations, and iterative improvements, I've transformed the original tutorial into a unique project that reflects my own learning and growth. 🚀

 ---